helloSystem/docs/user/components/applications/falkon.md

 * __`h`: Search helloSystem on GitHub.__ Example: `h keyboard`

 Of course you can customize these and add your own search shortcuts in Falkon.

+## Automatic reloading of local pages

+Falkon automatically refreshes the page when a local HTML document is changed.
+This makes it ideal for dynamically previewing locally edited HTML pages.